rootcss/rootcss.github.io/_posts/2018-08-15-configuring-ssl-step-by-step-and-amazon-certificate-manager.md

 - AWS
 ---

 Configuring SSL for your domains is still not as simple as it can be.
-Everytime I do that, I need to refer my previous notes.
+Everytime I do that, I need to refer to my previous notes.
 Recently, I was using <a href="https://aws.amazon.com/certificate-manager/" target="_blank">`AWS Certificate Manager`</a> to setup a PositiveSSL Wildcard certificate, so I thought of putting up my notes on the blog.

 Note: This post focuses on configuring SSL, and very less on details about what & why.